yakworks/gorm-tools/README.md

 - `org.yakworks:gorm-rest` - foundation and ASTs for automated rest api from gorm domains
 - `org.yakworks:gorm-openapi` - gorm swagger and json schema foundation.
 - `org.yakworks:gorm-etl` - Extract, Transform, Load for creating Excel and CSV

-- `org.yakworks:rally-domain` - Opinionated CRM like models that serve as foundation for our business apps.
-Also used for examples and testing.
+__Security__

 - `org.yakworks:security-core` - Dependency free, Simple facade interfaces and impls for User/Subject and Roles/Permissions
 - `org.yakworks:boot-security` - Spring Security with setup for basic, saml2, oauth.
 Depends only on spring boot and security
 - `org.yakworks:boot-security-gorm` - gorm entities and support for Users/Roles

+__Rally__

+- `org.yakworks:rally-domain` - A sort of TCK.
+Opinionated CRM like models that serve as foundation for our business apps.
+Also used for examples and testing.
+- `examples/rcm-api` - Integration tests and another TCK app. front rally-domain with rest api and tests out gorm-rest lib.
-- `org.yakworks:boot-security-shiro` - FUTURE USE
+-

-** Testing Libs
+__Testing Helper Libs__
 - `org.yakworks:gorm-test-support` - Testing framework for gorm domains
 - `org.yakworks:gorm-test-domain` - common domain model used for tests.
 KitchenSink is commonly used in tests

+__Test and Example Projects__

+- `examples/testify` - Integration tests for gorm-tools and the others. rally-domain has its own integration tests
+- `examples/resitfy` - Playground for simple rest app
+- `examples/benchmarks` - currenty non-functional but proves out performance benchmarks for high transaction and async/parralel processins
+-
+- `boot-security-shiro` - FUTURE USE for using shiro or shiro like permissions with spring-security

 ## Groovy 3, Grails 5 and Gorm 7.3